-Response file variables for installing Veritas Access (continued) Table 5-1
+Response file variables for installing Veritas Access (continued) Table 6-1

 Variable Description

 CFG{fencing_option} Specifies the I/O fencing configuration mode.
 The value is 2 for disk-based I/O fencing.

 List or scalar: scalar

 Optional or required: required for I/O fencing

 CFG{fencing_scsi3_disk_policy} Specifies the SCSI-3 disk policy to use I/O fencing.
 The value is dmp.

 List or scalar: scalar

 Optional or required: required for I/O fencing

 CFG{fencingenabled} Defines whether fencing is enabled.
 The value is 1 if enabled.

 List or scalar: scalar

 Optional or required: required for I/O fencing

+CFG{opt}{licensefile} Specifies the location of the Veritas perpetual or subscription license key file.

+List or scalar: scalar

+Optional or required: required

 CFG{keys}{"node_ip"} Specifies the Veritas Access license for each node.

 List or scalar: scalar

 Optional or required: required

 CFG{newnodes} Specifies the new access IP for the cluster nodes.
 The value should be the first public IP address for each node.

 List or scalar: list

 Optional or required: required

 CFG{opt}{comcleanup} Cleans up the ssh connection that is added by the installer after the configuration.
 The value is 1.

 List or scalar: scalar

 Optional or required: required

+Response file variables for installing Veritas Access (continued) Table 6-1

+Variable Description

 CFG{opt}{confignic} Performs the NIC configuration with all the network variable values.
 The value is 1.

 List or scalar: scalar

 Optional or required: required

-Response file variables for installing Veritas Access (continued) Table 5-1

-Variable Description

 CFG{opt}{configure} Performs the configuration if the packages are already installed.

 List or scalar: scalar

 Optional or required: required

 CFG{opt}{install} Installs Veritas Access RPMs.
 Configuration can be performed at a later time using the -configure option.

 List or scalar: scalar

 Optional or required: optional

 CFG{opt}{installallpkgs} Instructs the installer to install all the Veritas Access RPMs based on the variable that has the value set to 1.

 List or scalar: scalar

 Optional or required: required

 CFG{opt}{noipc} Disables the connection to SORT for updates check.
 The value is 0.

 List or scalar: scalar

 Optional or required: required

 CFG{opt}{ssh} Determines whether to use ssh for communication between systems.
 The value is 1 if enabled.

 List or scalar: scalar

 Optional or required: required

-CFG{opt}{updatekeys} Updates the keyless license to the current version.
+CFG{prod} Defines the product to be installed or uninstalled.

 List or scalar: scalar

-Optional or required: optional

-CFG{opt}{vfr} Enables the VFR for Veritas Access.
-The value is 1 if enabled.

-List or scalar: scalar

 Optional or required: required

-Response file variables for installing Veritas Access (continued) Table 5-1
+Response file variables for installing Veritas Access (continued) Table 6-1

 Variable Description

-CFG{opt}{vxkeyless} Installs the product with a keyless license.

-List or scalar: scalar

-Optional or required: optional

-CFG{prod} Defines the product to be installed or uninstalled.

-List or scalar: scalar

-Optional or required: required

 CFG{publicbond} List of PCI IDs of the bonded NICs.

 List or scalar: list

 Optional or required: optional

 CFG{publicnetmaskarr} List of netmasks that are assigned to public NICs or bonds.

 List or scalar: list

 Optional or required: required

 CFG{publicparr} List of public IPs that are assigned to public NICs or bonds.

 List or scalar: list

 Optional or required: required

 CFG{redhat_subscription_username} Specifies the user name to register with Red Hat subscription management.

 List or scalar: scalar

 Optional or required: required if some required OS rpms are missing on the systems

 The user name should be enclosed in single quotes (for example : '1234@abc') if it contains any special character.

+CFG{redhat_subscription_password} Specifies the password to register with Red Hat subscription management.

+List or scalar: scalar

+Optional or required: required if some required OS rpms are missing on the systems

+The password should be enclosed in single quotes (for example : '1234@abc') if it contains any special character.

+CFG{snas_clustername} Defines the cluster name of the product.

+List or scalar: scalar

+Optional or required: required

+·

-Response file variables for installing Veritas Access (continued) Table 5-1
+Table 6-1 Response file variables for installing Veritas Access (continued)